 He was the only doctor in the hospital who could perform the procedure, and since it was illegal, I felt like I had no choices when it came to anaesthetics and treatments.
 I had to trust that they knew what they were doing.

 I was given a local anaesthetic, but was awake and felt everything, which was like my insides were being butchered.
 I was also in the Labor/Delivery unit, and therefore surrounded by expectant mothers, hearing babies being born as I gave up my own.
-At the time, I didn’t know that the fetus could not experience pain (nerve endings are only developed in the second trimester) and was petrified that it could feel what was happening.
+At the time, I didn’t know that the fetus could not experience pain (nerve endings are only developed in the third trimester) and was petrified that it could feel what was happening.
 I sobbed uncontrollably while the doctor tapped my legs and told me to relax.
 I prayed.
 I said sorry a million times, I felt the weight of permanence in this decision and asked him to stop, knowing it was too late.
 It was like a scene out of a very graphic, sad movie, only it was real and I was living it.

 Choice in Health: 416-975-9300; 1-866-565-9300; www.choiceinhealth.ca

 I highly recommend these to any foreigner women who become pregnant and need support.
 If you are not Canadian, I suggest seeking out similar resources from your own country/state (read this article: http://www.thestar.com/news/canada/article/844997--deception-used-in-cou... and be sure to obtain background information/referrals on any organization you choose to consult) but if no such resources are available, then contact the ones I did.
 The first offers counselling by appointment and is very good for medically relevant information, while the second provides social support, but has phone counsellors available anytime during their office hours as well as email support.
 I was referred by them to this article http://pregnancyoptions.info/emotional&spiritual.htm which offers exercises that were extremely helpful in the process of making peace with my decision.